ParrotSec/documentation/docs/getting-started/how-to-boot.md

 ---

 ## Default username and password
-In Parrot OS live environment the default username is "user" and the default password is "live". (if live does not work, try toor)
+In a Parrot OS live environment the default username is "user" and the default password is "live". (if live does not work, try toor)